anthonysull/anthonysull.github.io/_posts/2017-02-08-Billboard.md

 - Do certain genres perform better than others

 To determine if the median score difference for Rock’n’roll songs is significant we will use the shuffle method.
-Using this method we find the probability that a median score difference of 1185 is zero, therefore showing that Rock'n'roll tracks did indeed outperform all other genres.
+Using this method we find the probability that a median score difference of 1185 is zero, therefore showing that <a href="https://youtu.be/M3T_xeoGES8?t=26">Rock'n'roll</a> is still very much alive.

 A second hypothesis tested is whether the debut ranking of a song has an affect on its overall performance.
 The top 10% of tracks over the year debuted at a median ranking of 76.5, about 5 points higher than for all songs.
 Using the shuffle method again, we find the probability of this occuring is less than 3%, so there is a correlation between debut ranking and overall performance.